Naumburg Cathedral Chapter

 Although the Reformation spread rapidly in the Naumburg diocese, the cathedral chapter succeeded in stubbornly resisting the new doctrine.
 Unimpressed by the religious changes in its immediate surroundings, it elected a new Catholic bishop, Julius von Pflug, in 1541.
 The Protestant Elector of Saxony, however, wanted to set an example and appointed Nikolaus von Amsdorf, a theologian from Luther's circle of friends, as Bishop of Naumburg.
 Thus, on 20 January 1542, a key event in the history of the Reformation took place in Naumburg.
 At the altar of the cross in the cathedral, the aged reformer Martin Luther inaugurated the world's first Protestant bishop in the presence of the Elector and all the notables of Wittenberg.

-The Naumburg Cathedral Abbey in Modern Times
+The Naumburg Cathedral Chapter in Modern Times

 In the second half of the 16th century, the bishops were succeeded by so-called Protestant administrators, who were to administer the former secular domain of the bishops.
 The administrators always came from the Saxon ruling family of the Wettins and endeavoured to annex the Naumburg Abbey to their Saxon hereditary lands.
 Despite all external resistance, the Naumburg cathedral chapter succeeded in securing its existence.
 Although the remaining Catholic canons were succeeded only by Lutherans, many customs and liturgical practices dating from the Middle Ages were carried over into modern times.
 Above all, the chapter was able to formally preserve its sovereign juridical status by continuing to exercise the right to elect administrators.

-From the foundation to the endowment
+From the chapter to the Combined Cathedral Chapter

-The legal status of the foundations, however, remained unclear for over a century.
+The legal status of the chapter, however, remained unclear for over a century.
 It was not until 1930, when the institutions were converted into foundations under public law, that a new and contemporary basis for their existence was created.
 The last dean of Naumburg Cathedral was the former vice-chancellor of the German Empire, Arthur von Posadowsky-Wehner (1845-1932).
-The first dean of the newly formed United Cathedral Chapter with its seat in Naumburg became Field Marshal August von Mackensen (1849-1945) in 1935.
+The first dean of the newly formed Combined Cathedral Chapter with its seat in Naumburg became Field Marshal August von Mackensen (1849-1945) in 1935.